-We expect that quarterly and annual operating results of operations will fluctuate for the foreseeable future due to several factors including the timing and extent of research and development efforts and the outcome and extent of clinical trial activities.
-Our limited operating history makes accurate prediction of future operating results difficult or impossible.
+The Company expects that quarterly and annual operating results of operations will fluctuate for the foreseeable future due to several factors including the timing and extent of research and development efforts and the outcome and extent of clinical trial activities.
+The Company's limited operating history makes accurate prediction of future operating results difficult or impossible.